Welcome to the OHIO DENTAL CLINIC website.

 “Our patient’s dental health takes priority above all else in our practice”, says Dr. Safaryan, owner and founder of Ohio Dental Clinic.

-Our goal is to provide our patients with a rewarding dental experience as we provide new patients with a free first exam.
+Our goal is to provide our patients with a rewarding dental experience.
 Dr Safaryan understands that you will have questions about your dental needs and treatment plan.
 We are committed to addressing all your concerns.
 In fact, during your initial consultation, you will learn about the best dental options available.
 We believe the best patient is an informed patient.

 Please do not hesitate to contact us today at (614) 899-6600 to schedule a consultation.